GTCR Firm Update

 In December 2017, Ceba-Tech completed the platform acquisition of Flavor Producers, a leading provider of custom flavors and extracts with a focus on organic and natural ingredients.
 Founded in 1981, Flavor Producers sells its products to over 500 customers across food, beverage and nutraceutical industries.
-Since the platform investment, Ceba-Tech has continued to evaluate additional acquisition opportunities to help Flavor Producers broaden its capabilities and expand its geographic footprint.
+Since its platform investment, Ceba-Tech has continued to evaluate additional acquisition opportunities to help Flavor Producers broaden its capabilities and expand its geographic footprint.
 In October 2018, Flavor Producers acquired Flavormatic Industries, a family-owned flavor company.
 The acquisition strategically expanded Flavor Producers’ end-markets, customer base and formulation capabilities.

 CEO: David Snow